Papers & speeches: archive

 practice in public policy to promote and support entrepreneurship.

-I wrote this guide for Ashden Trust and it was then published by GVEP International as part of a series of guidance notes
+I wrote this guide for Ashden Trust and it was then published by GVEP International

-intended to advise small-scale energy projects in developing countries on different aspects of finance.
-This guide provides an introduction to
+countries on different aspects of finance.
+This guide provides an introduction to assist sustainable

-assist sustainable energy enterprises or NGOs that are seeking investment to start or expand their activities.
-It covers the financial needs of
+energy enterprises or NGOs that are seeking investment to start or expand their activities.
+It covers

-a business and why investment is necessary; types of investment finance including debt, equity and quasi-equity; the steps required to raise
+the financial needs of a business and why investment is necessary; types of investment finance including

-investment finance and provides tips on writing a business plan, including dealing with carbon finance, and explains where you can find further
+writing a business plan, including dealing with carbon finance, and explains where you can find further

-information and sources of finance.
+information and sources of finance

 Social enterprise